paed01/smqp/API.md

 - `options`:
   - `durable`: boolean, defaults to `true`, makes queue durable, i.e. will be returned when getting state
   - `autoDelete`: boolean, defaults to `true`, the queue will be removed when all consumers are down
   - `deadLetterExchange`: string, name of dead letter exchange.
-Will be asserted as topic exchange if not exists
+Will be asserted as topic exchange if non-existing

 ### `broker.bindQueue(queueName, exchangeName, pattern[, options])`
 ### `broker.unbindQueue(queueName, exchangeName, pattern)`